Howland High School choir putting together ‘quarantine Christmas concert’

-HOWLAND, Ohio (WKBN) – Schools have had to adapt classrooms and extracurricular activities because of COVID-19.
+HOWLAND, Ohio (WYTV) – Schools have had to adapt classrooms and extracurricular activities because of COVID-19.
 Trumbull County students are taking virtual classes until next year.

 One Howland family is working together on a Christmas concert.